 Author and filmmaker Miranda July will present LOST CHILD! on Nov.
 18. LOST CHILD! is part retrospective, part artist lecture, and part interactive performance.
 And finally, poet Holland Cotter will give an artist talk on Nov.
 21.

-Tags: Cheryl Donnegan, Chris Johanson, exhibitions, Fine Arts, Gary Panter, Holland Cotter, Jeff Smith, Joe Fyfe, John Yau, Kathy Butterly, Kirk Hayes, Laura Bidwa, Leonardo Drew, liberal arts, Martha Colburn, Martin Kersels, Mike Birbiglia, Miranda July, Natasha Trethewey, Richard Aschenbrand, Toby Mott, Visiting Artists, visiting artists & scholars, visiting scholars, vivien Goldman
+Tags: 2013 season, Cheryl Donnegan, Chris Johanson, exhibitions, Fine Arts, Gary Panter, Holland Cotter, Jeff Smith, Joe Fyfe, John Yau, Kathy Butterly, Kirk Hayes, Laura Bidwa, Leonardo Drew, liberal arts, Martha Colburn, Martin Kersels, Mike Birbiglia, Miranda July, Natasha Trethewey, Richard Aschenbrand, Toby Mott, Visiting Artists, visiting artists & scholars, visiting scholars, vivien Goldman

 News about Columbus College of Art & Design, including the accomplishments of CCAD alumni, faculty, staff, and students.